globus/globus-compute/docs/endpoints/multi_user.rst

   The ``high_assurance`` and ``authentication_assurance_timeout`` policies are only supported on MEPs with HA subscriptions.

 Create a New Authentication Policy
 ----------------------------------

-Administrators can create new authentication policies via the `Globus Auth API <https://docs.globus.org/api/auth/reference/#create_policy>`_, or via the following ``configure`` subcommand options:
+Administrators can create new authentication policies via the `Globus Auth API
+<https://docs.globus.org/api/auth/reference/#create_policy>`_, or via the following
+``configure`` subcommand options:

 .. note::
   The resulting policy will be automatically applied to the MEP's ``config.yaml``.

 ``--auth-policy-project-id``
   The id of a Globus Auth project that this policy will belong to.
 If not provided, the user will be prompted to create one.

 ``--auth-policy-display-name``
   A user friendly name for the policy.

 ``--allowed-domains``
   A comma separated list of domains that can satisfy the policy.
 These may include wildcards.
-  E.g. ``*.edu, globus.org``.
-See ``domain_constraints_include`` in the `Authentication Policies documentation`_
+For example, ``*.edu, globus.org``.
+For more details, see ``domain_constraints_include`` in the `Authentication Policies documentation`_.
-  for more details.

 ``--excluded-domains``
-  A comma separated list of domains that can *not* satisfy the policy.
+  A comma separated list of domains that will fail the policy.
 These may include wildcards.
-  E.g. ``*.edu, globus.org``.
-See ``domain_constraints_exclude`` in the `Authentication Policies documentation`_
+For example, ``*.edu, globus.org``.
+For more details, see ``domain_constraints_exclude`` in the `Authentication Policies documentation`_.
-  for more details.

 ``--auth-timeout``
   The maximum amount of time in seconds that a previous authentication must have occurred to satisfy the policy.
 Setting this will also set ``high_assurance`` to ``true``.

 Apply an Existing Authentication Policy
 ---------------------------------------